 Corticosteroids are a type of drug that reduces inflammation.
 Corticosteroid nasal sprays (also called intranasal corticosteroid sprays) are used to treat inflammation-related congestion, runny nose, and sneezing.

-They’re among some of the most effective medications for nasal symptoms, with mild side effects that can include dryness and nosebleeds.
+They’re among some of the medications for nasal symptoms, with mild side effects that can include dryness and nosebleeds.
 They’re available over the counter.

 Before bed, take steps to promote relaxation and make your sleeping environment more comfortable.
 Medication, nasal strips, and chest rubs can help with your symptoms.